faithida19/faithida19/README.md

 - 🌱 I’m currently learning Web development and Solidity
-- 🤔 I’m looking for help with NFT Game and Blockchain development
+- 🤔 I’m looking for help with Data structures and Blockchain development
 - 💬 Ask me about Transitioning into tech, cyber security and data privacy
 - 📫 How to reach me: faithida.intech@gmail.com
 - 😄 Pronouns: she/her